threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/spec.md

 # Smart Contract for IT on the blockchain

-## Proposed architecture
+## Architecture

-Two main components will play a role in achieving a decentralised consensus between a user and a farmer.
+Two main components will play a role in achieving a decentralised consensus between a user and a node.

 1: TFGrid Substrate Database [Pallet TFGrid](../pallet-tfgrid/readme.md)